RjDuan/AdvCam-Hide-Adv-with-Natural-Styles/README.md

 ```
 ## Usage example

-A few motivating and useful examples of how AdvCam can be used.
+A few motivating examples of how AdvCam can be used.
 #### Target Image
 Target image (predicted as "Street sign" with 0.904 confidence)
 ![Target image](https://github.com/RjDuan/AdvCam-Hide-Adv-with-Natural-Styles/blob/master/results/ori_stop_sign.png)